Page images

 Let all my remnant-minutes pass;

-Grant, thou Everlasting Fair,
+Grant, thou Everlafting Fair,

 Grant my foul a manfion there,:

-My foul afpires to fee thy face.
+My foul afpires to fee thy face

-Though life fhould for the vifion pay;
+Though life should for the vifion pay;

 So rivers run to meet the fea,